Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Also this intro is only 4 bars long, we go immediately into action basically which is a common thing. small intro but immediately into action.

+Not sure how fast the glissandos are but it's kind of between 16th and 32th notes speed it seems.

 ### Next section
 So in the next secion the drum and bass keep this nice steady four on the flour beat.
 The bass still doing the same thing but with that hit each beat it feels very grounded and home.
 The drums are bringing some extra tempo and some "galopping" of hats which is a common way to push forward.
 In psy trance for example this may actually be done by the bass for the same vibe and it's extra pushing and energy than a single hat.
 A single hat could work but in a song where you want to drive and push forward the double hat brings a nice push and it's galoppy because it happens in the 2nd part of the beat and galops into the kick.